Why Recovery Is Becoming More Important Than Performance

 Adaptive recovery is the body's ability to return to balance after periods of stress, activity, or mental demand.

-The same principle applies to many aspects of life.
+The same principle applies across nearly every dimension of daily life.

 Why More People Are Creating Recovery Rituals

-One of the most noticeable shifts in wellness today is the growing popularity of recovery rituals.
+One of the most noticeable shifts in wellness today is the rise of recovery rituals — small, repeatable practices that help people transition out of high-stimulation environments and into a more restorative state.

 - evening walks